me23b243-cmd/KiviSarvamTask/README.md

 results_df_test.csv the results expected after validation are in this file, which was obtained by testing the same approach
                     on colab
-metrics.py           is there to give the latency etc. displayed on Front End
+metrics.py           is there to give the latency etc. displayed on Front End Alternate_testing_colab.zip Zip file with .ipynb and the csv files for validation
 ```

 ## Installation